How do you hunt a property you’ve never seen before? Modern scouting apps can give you a good head start

 J.H.: This pinch point catches deer coming out of that bow in the river.
 Plus, there’s some grassy openings or marsh there, too.
-If that spot doesn’t work out, maybe the camera on the island to the southeast yields a big buck.
+If that spot doesn’t work out, maybe the camera on the island yields a big buck.

 10. The Wild Card

 J.H.: This area looks chock-full of varying habitat types.
 God dumped hardwoods, cedars, swamp, CRP and food in a mixing bowl and just stirred.
 While I imagine deer hitting an oak grove right there, then heading out into those fields, there’s no way of knowing where the best spot is until you scout in the field.